About

 School psychologist

 I’ve worked in schools across the San Francisco Bay Area, provided psychological services to children at the preschool, elementary, and middle school levels, and worked in both public and non-public school settings.
-I’ve also worked as a learning specialist for Black Pine Circle School in Berkeley, CA, and a preschool teacher in Santa Monica and San Francisco, CA.
+I’ve also worked as a learning specialist for Black Pine Circle School in Berkeley, CA, and a preschool teacher in Santa Monica and San Francisco, CA. Since 2014, I have owned a private practice focused on teaching and supporting middle, high school, and college students with math learning disabilities.

 Math teacher